 - have received (or will receive by the end of the Summer 2017 semester) a baccalaureate degree from an accredited college or university;

-- have completed nine (9) of the eleven (11) prerequisite courses by the end of fall semester, 2016.
-The two (2) remaining courses must be completed in the Spring 2017 and/or Summer 2017 semester (a maximum of one (1) of these courses may be completed during the summer);
+- have no more than four (4) prerequisite courses to complete.
+By the end of fall semester, 2016 only two (2) courses can be remaining to be completed in the Spring 2017 and/or Summer 2017 semester (a maximum of one (1) of these courses may be completed during the summer);

 - have a minimum GPA of 2.5 for the last 60 semester units of your baccalaureate degree, to meet minimum requirements of CSU’s Office of Graduate Studies Graduate Application;

 - have a minimum GPA of 3.00 in the prerequisite coursework, with grades of C or better in each course to meet the requirement for the Department of Physical Therapy’s DPT program.
 A grade of C- is not acceptable.
 Coursework intended to fulfill pre-requisite requirements must closely match subject, course level [e.g. “introductory”, “general or college”, “upper division”], semester unit value, and lab requirement.
 Coursework submitted to fulfill pre-requisites that does not closely match descriptions may be rejected.
 See REPEAT POLICY below regarding calculating GPA for repeats.

 Grades from any and all courses taken to fulfill each prerequisite will be considered in calculating your GPA.

 - If a course was taken twice (2), only the higher course grade will be used.